Our Herbal Wellness Mission.

 The Importance of Locally-Grown Herbs.

 Locally-grown herbs carry unique benefits to fostering wellness.
+Here at Locust Light Farm is passionate about our local community in Mercer County, NJ and the surrounding areas of Central New Jersey and Philadelphia.
 When an herb is grown and processed within your community, you can know every aspect of the methods used to produce your herbal preparation.
 You can learn the growing practices, the processing techniques -- you can even know what the attitude is like of the person handling the herb.
 Is the person cheerful, peaceful?
 Are they happy to be picking or cleaning the herb?
 Thus, you can be confident that you are receiving the highest quality product available.

 Locally-grown herbs also connect you with the natural rhythms of our regional ecosystem.
 The plants have experienced the same weather you have all season: the same rainy June, the same drought in August.
 The plants experience the shortening daylight and dropping temperatures the same way that you do.
 The energy of the plants is already more in tune with your body's energy.
 Thus, when you consume the plants, their energy is already more available to you.
 Taking ashwagandha root that lived out its life in the climate of India will be a very different experience than one that was harvested during a New Jersey October, after experiencing a New Jersey growing season.
 The energy within this plant is already more aligned with your body's energy.